 To protect yourself from pandemics, you must also protect yourself from fine (PM2.5) and ultrafine (PM1) particles.

-To learn more about the pollution-virus relationship of the coronavirus:
+To learn more about the pollution-pandemic relationship: